 - With our service providers – in order to operate, maintain and enhance the Website and facilitate our email communications with you;

 - With companies who partner with us to host a conference, webinar or any other event.
-We will only share your contact information with such partners where you have provided your explicit consent for us to do so.

 - If you have breached this Policy, abused your rights to use the Website, or violated any applicable law – your information may be shared with authorities or other third parties, if we believe it is necessary or justified;